bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 The user secret ID to used can be simple text, it does not need to be a GUID.

 Elsewhere, the user secret ID is part of the user secrets file path, so it should only contain valid file path characters for the operating systems of the environments where it is used.

+### Project Option

+`-p|--project <PROJECT>`

+Path to the Visual Studio project file where the user secrets ID will be added or updated.

+Defaults to searching the current directory.

+### Verbose Option

+`-v --verbose`

+Show verbose output.

 ## Examples